Out of stock. Please see our alternative stop smoking medication Zyban.

 Champix is different from other top-smoking aids like nicotine patches or gum because it doesn’t contain any nicotine.
 Instead, varenicline blocks the action of nicotine in the brain to stop cravings and withdrawal symptoms that happen after giving up smoking.

 You’ll need a prescription for Champix.
-If you order directly from Zava, one of our doctors will review your order and will approve it if it’s right for you.
+If you request this directly from ZAVA, one of our doctors will review your details and approve it if it’s right for you.
 If you smoke while taking Champix, it can reduce the enjoyment of cigarettes.
 Champix is provided in a pack with 0.5mg white tablets and 1mg light blue tablets.

 If you’re motivated to stop smoking then you’re more likely to succeed in giving up.